Kitzkatz/memoria/Readme.md

 # Memoria V4.5

-**Local-first, LLM-agnostic memory system with parallel hybrid retrieval, multi-signal ranking, declarative type routing, and a plugin-based architecture.**
+A more complete version of documentation can be found at https://kitzkatz.github.io/memoria/ **Local-first, LLM-agnostic memory system with parallel hybrid retrieval, multi-signal ranking, declarative type routing, and a plugin-based architecture.**

 **4GB RAM · CPU-only · No cloud · No API keys required · MIT licensed**